aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module1/README.md

   ![](../images/mod1output2.png)

-#### 4. Connect to the Application server via SSH
+#### 4. Connect to the Application server using EC2 Instance Connect

 1. From the AWS console in the **on-premises** region, click  **Services**  and select  **EC2.**
 2. Select  **Instances**  from the menu on the left.
 3. Wait until the state of the four new instances (ApplicationServer, FileGateway, NfsServer, and DataSyncAgent) shows as _running_ and all Status Checks have completed (i.e. **not** in _Initializing_ state).
 4. Right-click on the **ApplicationServer** instance and select  **Connect** from the menu.
-5. From the dialog box, select and copy the SSH command highlighted below.
+5. From the dialog box, select the EC2 Instance Connect option, as shown below:

   ![](../images/mod1ssh1.png)

-6. If using a CLI for SSH, paste the selected text into your SSH client, specifying the correct path to your Access Key Pair _.pem_ file.
-If prompted to add this IP address to a list of known hosts, enter &quot;yes&quot;.
+6. For the **User name** field, enter "ec2-user", then click **Connect**.

+A new dialog box or tab on your browser should appear, providing you with a command line interface (CLI).
+Keep this open - you will use the command line on the Application server throughout this workshop.

 ## Validation Step

-In the SSH console for the Application server, run the following commands to mount the NFS export and verify the files on the NFS server.
+In the CLI for the Application server, run the following commands to mount the NFS export and verify the files on the NFS server.
 Use the **nfsServerPrivateIP** value from the **on-premises** CloudFormation stack output.

     $ sudo mount -t nfs <nfs-server-ip-address>:/media/data /mnt/data
     $ ls /mnt/data/images